vning93/AI_HW3/Report.md

 This negotiator was our first attempt to conquer the world.
 We had big dreams here that ended up not really working like we had hoped.
 Essentially we were trying to make some sort of sense out of the other bots trend of past offers.
 To do this we calculated a best fit line and an R^2 value to judge the quality of this fit.
 If the  fit was strong enough to show some sort of coorelation to a trend we would act accordingly.
 If we saw a negative trend we took an aggressive accepted policy because we figured it would be better to let the trend take its course so the other bot would have to concede more points before we accepted.
 If we saw a flat or positive trend we knew the other bot was being aggressive towards us and thus we would need to either try to make a fair offer or be aggressive in return.
 After running this bot through some tests we created we found that the coorelation data from the trend line was often not reliable with low R^2 values and the insights we wanted to see were not as visible as we hoped.

 ---
-### Closing Thoughts

-This assignment was to us largely an exercise in discovery through trial and error.
-Early on in the process, we were throwing many ideas around and discussing potential situations that they may fit well and others that they may not.
-The best fit line idea we had early on in the process ended up yielding fewer fruits than we had hoped and we were only able to discover this after building it and testing it against scenarios.

----
 ### Some Data

 ###### tc5.csv

 This is an example showing my bot performing against itself in a scenario with perfectly opposite preference lists.
 To accomodate for this scenario, the bot has learned to accept offers where both parties involved are expected to be getting the same or relatively similar amount of utility from the offer.
 This was a change that allowed parties with very different preferences to get along.
 At first we had a tough time handling this scenario as our bots were too aggressive.
+This is an interesting data set because it shows how many of the offers were accepted on the first turn in a situation with perfectly opposite preferences.
+This can happen when the list that our bot is using as its best approximation for the other users preferences is incorrect.

 	['plane', 'motorbike', 'computer', 'car', 'tv', 'bike'] None ['plane', 'motorbike', 'computer', 'car', 'tv', 'bike'] ['bike', 'tv', 'car', 'computer', 'motorbike', 'plane']